codership/documentation/galeracluster/source/glossary.rst

    Galera Replication Plugin
       Galera Replication Plugin is a general purpose replication plugin for any transactional system.
 It can be used to create a synchronous multi-master replication solution to achieve high availability and scale-out.

-      .. see also:: For more information, see :ref:`Galera Replication Plugin <galera-replication-plugin>` for more details.
+      .. seealso:: For more information, see :ref:`Galera Replication Plugin <galera-replication-plugin>` for more details.

    Global Transaction ID
       To keep the state identical on all nodes, the :term:`wsrep API` uses global transaction IDs (GTID), which are used to both: